-Any concrete, asphalt or grass within the Temporary Limited Easement area will be replaced in like kind as part of the project, therefore no compensation is allocated.
-There are two evergreen trees close to the Temporary Limited Easement area along Ann Street.
-Craig Ausen, P.E., Project Engineer City of Waukesha - Engineering Division, noted that these trees will not be impacted and can remain in place.
-Therefore, no site improvements will be acquired.
+Any concrete or asphalt within the Temporary Limited Easement area will be replaced in like kind as part of the project, therefore no compensation is allocated.

+There are no site improvements located within the Temporary Limited Easement area.

 Severance Damage